KumarRobotics/imu_3dm_gx4/README.md

 The `imu_3dm_gx4` package provides support for the [Lord Corporation](http://www.microstrain.com) Microstrain [3DM-GX4-25](http://www.microstrain.com/inertial/3dm-gx4-25) series IMU.
 The package employs the MIP packet format, so it could conceivably be adapted to support other versions of Microstrain products with relatively little effort.
 At present, the 15 and 45 series AHRS systems are not supported.

+This package works on Ubuntu 14.04 (ROS _indigo_) or later.

 ## Version History

 * **0.0.2**:
   - Units of acceleration are now m/s^2, in agreement with ROS convention.
+  - Cleaned up code base, replaced error codes with exceptions.
   -
   - Removed TF broadcast option.
   - Reformated code base to clang-llvm convention.